jamesaustinmiley/Installation/README.md

 <br />

 <p>
-The next step is to install PHP, which is a backend scripting language that osTicket runs on.
+The next step is to install PHP, the backend scripting language on which osTicket runs.
 Install the PHP Manager for IIS.
 Install the IIS URL Rewrite Module.
-Create a new directory on the Windows C Drive titled PHP.
-Unzip and extract the contents, such as the binaries and language files, from the PHP file and move them to your PHP folder in the C Drive for osTicket installation.
-Install VC_redist, which implements runtime components required by PHP within IIS.
+Create a new directory on the Windows C: drive named PHP.
+Unzip the PHP file and extract the contents (e.g., binaries and language files), then move them to your PHP folder on the C: Drive for osTicket installation.
+Install VC_redist, which implements the runtime components required by PHP within IIS.
 </p>
 <p>
 <img src="https://imgur.com/ImGrHPw.png" alt="osTicket Installation Files"/>